US Virgin Islands missing Sarm Heslop: 'Not normal' for police not to search boyfriend's yacht, expert says

 Jerry Forrester, a former FBI agent, still regularly visits the Caribbean for consulting work

-More than three weeks into the search for missing British woman Sarm Heslop in the U.S. Virgin Islands, police have announced little progress in -- and they haven't gone inside the yacht where she was last seen.
+More than three weeks into the search for missing British woman Sarm Heslop in the U.S. Virgin Islands, police have announced little progress in the case -- and they haven't gone inside the yacht where she was last seen.

-Heslop, 41, was last believed to have been seen on her boyfriend Ryan Bane’s catamaran, the Siren Song, on March 8, although police have not said conclusively if and when she returned to the yacht that night.
+Heslop, 41, was last seen on her boyfriend Ryan Bane’s catamaran, the Siren Song, on March 8, although police have not said conclusively if and when she returned to the yacht that night.
 The couple was seen in public together hours earlier, leaving a bar and restaurant around 10 p.m.

 Bane reported her missing around 2:30 a.m.